rodbv/kwando/README-en.md

 ## Code of Conduct

 This project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you must follow this code.
+By participating, you are expected to uphold this code.

 ## License